There are several good reasons for the Hunting dress code:

-- A black or dark coloured jacket with a white stock and a plain stock pin
+- A dark coloured jacket with a white stock and a plain stock-pin, with your riding boots

-- A tweed jacket (rat-catcher) with a collar and tie or a cream or coloured stock (not white) and a plain stock pin
+- A tweed jacket (rat-catcher) with a collar and tie or stock and a plain stock-pin, with your riding boots

-- A velvet covered, hard riding hat or a skull helmet with a silk/velvet cover; either black or suitable dark colour to match jacket and have a secure chin strap (not elastic)
+- A velvet hard riding hat or a skull cap with a silk/velvet cover; either black or suitable dark colour to match jacket and have a secure chin strap

 - White, cream or beige breeches for adults

 - White, cream or beige jodhpurs for children, worn with jodhpur boots